RedStoneMango/redstonemango.github.io/index.md

 ---
 title: RedStoneMango
-description: This is the Homepage of RedStoneMango
+description: "Coding is like eating a mango: Sweet and satisfying — until you hit that one bug at the core."
 layout: default
 ---